Heeding warnings, Gulf Coast residents flee coming hurricane

 “Getting out of the surge, you know?” she said.
 “The water’s going to come up.
 It’s better safe than sorry.”

-In Lake Charles, Louisiana, the National Guard was picking up residents in school buses and taking them to a local coliseum.
-Many of those evacuated were families with small children.
+In Lake Charles, Louisiana, the National Guard picked up residents in school buses and took them to a local coliseum.
+Many of the evacuees were families with small children.
 The National Weather Service evacuated its office in Lake Charles, transferring its forecasting duties to the service’s office in Brownsville, Texas.

 Leaders in both Texas and Louisiana urged residents to flee in the final hours before landfall made it too dangerous to travel.